SAP-docs/btp-connectivity/docs/1-connectivity-documentation/configure-access-control-http-e7d4927.md

 The *Active* checkbox lets you specify, if that resource is initially enabled or disabled.
 See the section below for more information on enabled and disabled resources.

-The *Upgrade Allowed* checkbox lets you specify, whether that resource allows a protocol upgrade.
+The *Upgrade Allowed* checkbox lets you specify, whether that resource allows a protocol upgrade, for example, upgrade a HTTPS connection to a WebSocket connection.

 Back to [Tasks](configure-access-control-http-e7d4927.md#loioe7d4927dbb571014af7ef6ebd6cc3511__content)